grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 ## Method Selection

 Operators SHOULD support at least one widely implemented method.
-PKIX provides broad compatibility with existing PKI infrastructure.
-DNSSEC leverages DNS security.
-RPK offers operational independence but requires careful pin lifecycle management.
+PKIX (critical extension) provides easier operational deployment with standard certificate issuance workflows and no client pin state.
+RPK offers small artifacts and simple verification; any client-side state is bounded to the lifetime of the current ECHConfig and a single authenticated retry per connection attempt.

 ## Size Considerations

 When sending authenticated ECHConfigs in HelloRetryRequest, servers should be mindful of message size to avoid fragmentation or exceeding anti-amplification limits.
-RPK signatures are typically more compact than PKIX certificate chains or DNSSEC proofs.
+RPK signatures are typically more compact than PKIX certificate chains.

 ## Key Rotation